(Jus)

 1 litre of vegetable stock

-1 bunch fresh coriander, chopped- including stems
+1 bunch fresh coriander, chopped- including

 natural yoghurt to serve